ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleLeadTrailDataFraction.rst

 IVehicleLeadTrailDataFraction
 =============================

-.. py:class:: IVehicleLeadTrailDataFraction
+.. py:class:: ansys.stk.core.stkobjects.IVehicleLeadTrailDataFraction

    object

    The percentage of the leading or trailing portion of a vehicle's path that will display in the 2D or 3D window.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleLeadTrailDataFraction

 Overview
 --------